 Important topics but I found these digressions irritating because if felt as if the author was simply dragging out the story by throwing in as many themes as possible.
 Then towards the end of the novel we get taken back to more of the police thriller type story and the question of whether Eitan will be unmasked.
 It makes for a frustrating read because it’s clear that Gundar-Goshen is a talented writer.
 If only she’d restrained herself on the thematic front.

-About The Book: Waking Lions was first published in Hebrew in 2014.
-My edition is translated by Sondra Silverston.
-It was published by Pushkin Press in 2016
+Waking Lions was first published in Hebrew in 2014.
+My edition, translated by Sondra Silverston, was published by Pushkin Press in 2016

-About The Author: Ayelet Gundar-Goshen was born in Israel.
-Her debut novel, One Night, Markovitch, won the Sapir prize for debut fiction – Israel’s version of the Booker Prize.
-Waking Lions is her second novel.
+Ayelet Gundar-Goshen was born in Israel.
+Her debut novel, One Night, Markovitch, published in 2012, won the Sapir prize for debut fiction — Israel’s version of the Booker Prize and has since been translated into thirteen languages.
+Waking Lions, her second novel, won the 2017 Jewish Quarterly-Wingate Prize and was included in the New York Times’ 100 Notable Books of 2017.